-- Limited Systemic Scleroderma is a subtype of Scleroderma that affects a variety of organs, such as the gastrointestinal tract, heart, muscles, and joints, causing severe damage
+- Limited Systemic Scleroderma is a subtype of Scleroderma that affects a variety of organs, such as the gastrointestinal tract, heart, muscles, and joints, potentially causing severe damage

 - Scleroderma is a chronic connective tissue disorder of unknown cause.
 Connective tissues give support to the organs and skin.
 Individuals with Scleroderma have thick or hard connective tissue

 There is currently a debate about how Scleroderma should be classified.
-A majority believe that it should be classified as an autoimmune rheumatic disorder.
+A majority believe that it should be classified as an autoimmune rheumatologic disorder.
 Due to this, many researchers believe that the damage is caused by immune cells mistakenly attacking one’s own healthy tissue.